vippsas/vipps-woocommerce/README.txt

 * Fixed: We now prevent orders from being transitioned to `processing` when the status is already `completed`.

 = 1.13.3 =
 * Fixed: Early renewals now work properly.
-If you renew early, and you're already using Vipps it will now skip the app entirely and create a new charge.
+If you renew early, and you're already using Vipps MobilePay it will now skip the app entirely and create a new charge.
-If you renew early, and you're not already using Vipps you will be sent to the app and a gateway switch will be performed after successful checkout.
+If you renew early, and you're not already using Vipps MobilePay you will be sent to the app and a gateway switch will be performed after successful checkout.
 * Fixed: A small error notice when swapping gateways in the admin area no longer appears.

 = 1.13.2 =